RafaelVidaurre/angular-permission/docs/ui-router/2-usage-in-states.md

     }
   });
 ```

 So whenever we try access state with param `isEditable` set to true additional check for permission `canEdit` will be made.
 Otherwise only `canRead` will be required.

+> :bulb: **Note**
+> Notice that function require to always return array of roles/permissions in order to work properly.

 Property redirectTo
 ----------------------------